 Verse 34- Their hearts were fixed on their eternal home.

 - Pull out your own spiritual chart.

 - Review your own spiritual history and be challenged by it!

-In chapter 11, he will use the examples of Old Testament believers to encourage them (see 12:1-2).
+In chapter 11, he uses the examples of Old Testament believers to encourage them (see 12:1-2).
 In 13:7, he will appeal to their past leaders.
-But in chapter 10, he appeals to their own spiritual resume and holds it before them to challenge them to continue.
+In chapter 10, he appeals to their own spiritual resume and holds it before them to challenge them to continue.
 Due to suffering and difficulties, they had grown weary and were tempted to give up.
 This is perhaps the occasion for the words in Hebrews 10:23-25.

 “Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.”